Portable-Linux-Apps/Portable-Linux-Apps.github.io/index.md

 *All the installation scripts are stored in the repository of the "AM" package manager, which I have already mentioned above.*

-*Click the link or the picture down below lo know more...*
+*Click the link or the picture down below to know more...*

 <div align="center">